EMarnus/MyCostTracker/README.md

 ## User Experience
 ### User Stories
-#### First Time Visitor Goals
+#### Visitor Goals
 - As a first time user, I want easily understand the main purpose of the website.
+- Opening text explains function and acttions that can be taken.

 - As a first time user, I want to be able to easily see the options.
+- On loading you are presented with a list of options.

 - As a first time user, I want to be able to select set VAT and Margin rates for each cost.

-#### Returning Visitor Goals
+- Each item has an associated VAT and Margin rate that is entered with the item.

 - As a returning user, I want to be able retreive previously entered items.
+- There is an option to print all saved items.

 ### Existing Features

-- __UI__

-  - The UI is a very basic terminal window
+  - The UI is a very basic terminal window.
+  - Add and store "items", stores on a google sheet.
+  - Print stored items, uses tabulate for readability.
+  - Delete items, Items kept in backend just not printed.

 ![Logo](media/love_maths_logo.png)

 ### Features Left to Implement

 - Add a date object to database.

-## Testing

-Manual testing done with each function as they are created to ensure they return expected values.
+- Add a total row when printing.

 ### Validator Testing